 TARGET ADJUST - This feature allows the angler to change the size of the signals being displayed without increasing the sensitivity.
-Depending on the angler's preference, the signal size can be easily changed from a razor thin line to a thicker band.
-The TARGET ADJUST feature will give you the thinnest, smallest, signal size at "0", and the signals displayed will get thicker as you increase the TARGET ADJUST.
+The TARGET ADJUST feature will give you the smallest, signal size at "0", and the signals displayed will get thicker as you increase the TARGET ADJUST.
 This feature should be used in conjunction with the SENS to fine-tune your display.
-Anglers who have a hard time seeing, as well as those who fish from a standing position, will really appreciate the "TARGET ADJUST" feature.
+Those who have a hard time seeing, as well as those who fish from a standing position will really appreciate the "TARGET ADJUST" feature.